ndnrlg/ndnrlg.old.portfolio/README.md

 ## My Personal Site
 to run locally - `npm run dev` (see ndnrlg.github.io)
 * I used React + Next framework to create this site.
-* I am currently working on making the site more reactive to different sized dimensions/devices.
+* I am currently working on making the site more reactive